 In late July of 1914 when the governments of Europe’s major powers made their respective mobilization announcements, public reactions in each nation was strikingly similar.
 An atmosphere of celebration descended upon the national capitals.
 Jubilant crowds streamed into public squares, waving flags and banners.
-Emotional embraces and bottles of wine and liquor were shared among stranger and friend alike.
-Patriotic songs and national anthems were sung with passionate zeal, and unrelenting emotion.
-Tears of joy were shed, and talk of glorious victories in the days ahead streaked through the crowds with lightning speed.
+Emotional embraces and bottles of wine and were shared between strangers and friends alike.
+Patriotic songs and national anthems were sung with passionate zeal, and unbridled emotion.
+Tears of joy were shed, and talk of glorious victories in the days ahead washed through the crowds with breathtaking speed.
 In 1914 mobilization meant war, and the coming war was generally viewed as an adventure.
-The horror, misery, and destruction that would define the First World War were in the minds of only a handful of influential people in Europe in those days.
-They wisely kept their opinions to themselves, and chose to mourn silently as the masses frolicked in blissful ignorance of what the future truly held.
+The horror, misery, and destruction which would ultimately define the First World War existed in minds of only a handful of influential people in Europe.
+They wisely kept their opinions to themselves, choosing to mourn silently as the masses frolicked in blissful ignorance of what the future truly held.
 After all, this was the people’s moment and they were not to be denied.

 It was noon in the eastern United States, and 9 AM on the west coast when special report bulletins preempted regularly scheduled television programs.
-News anchors, some visibly fighting to keep their composure, informed Americans that the NATO nations were ordering their armed forces to mobilize and begin moving to wartime staging areas and positions.
-President Reagan was expected to address the nation for the second time in less than 48 hours later that same afternoon.
+News anchors, some visibly fighting to keep their composure, informed the American public that the NATO nations were all ordering their armed forces to mobilize and begin moving to wartime staging areas and positions.
+President Reagan was expected to address the nation for the second time in less than 48 hours later in the afternoon.
 Speculation ran high in media circles that Reagan would announce a full-scale US mobilization.

-The response of the average American citizen to the news from Brussels was a stark contrast to how Europeans responded to similar news on the eve of World War I. Collectively, Americans were entirely aware of how severe the situation was in Europe.
-For the past two days, peace marches and protests had taken place in a number of major cities.
-The marches mirrored the fears most people held concerning the possibility of this crisis leading to eventual nuclear war.
-This fear had a sobering effect on almost everyone in North America and it was evident in the lack of pomp and circumstance surrounding the addresses of national leaders and announcements of mobilization.
+The response of the average American citizen to the news from Brussels was a stark contrast to how Europeans responded to similar news on the eve of World War I. Collectively, Americans were fully aware of how dangerous the situation was in Europe.
+For the last two days, peace marches and protests had taken place in a number of major cities.
+The marches mirrored the fears many people had concerning the possibility of this crisis leading to eventual nuclear war.
+This possibility had a sobering effect on almost everyone in North America and it was evident in the absence of pomp and circumstance surrounding the addresses of national leaders and announcements of mobilization.